mehammedb/firstgit/README.md

 newLine1

-we can call components inside the callback function of map method, but with key property which can not be accessed in child component.
+any jsx tag needs key property if it is iterated. key pro can not be accessed in child component
-it needs key propery if it is called in array or iteration